Death by Dangerous Driving Compensation Guide 2023

-On the Crown Prosecution Service website it provides some useful information of what can constitute a claim for compensation for causing death by dangerous driving under section 1 of the Road Traffic Act 1988 (RTA 1988).
+The Crown Prosecution Service website provides useful information on what constitutes a claim for compensation for causing death by dangerous driving under section 1 of the Road Traffic Act 1988 (RTA 1988).

 - The criminal driver must have played a part not simply in creating the occasion for the fatal accident, i.e. causation in the “but for” sense, but in bringing it about;

-- The degree of contribution to the criminal activity is beyond a negligible;
+- The degree of contribution to the criminal activity is beyond negligible;

 - If the criminal driving is too remote from the later event to have caused the death, the Judge may dismiss the claim.